openebs/website/website/src/blogs/openebs-3.0-release.md

 ### Other Notable Features and Enhancements

 Beyond the improvements to the data engines and their corresponding control plane, there are several new enhancements that will help with ease of use of OpenEBS engines:
-* Several fixes and enhancements to the Node Disk Manager ranging from adding a to automatically adding a reservation tag to devices, detecting filesystem changes and updating the block device CR (without the need for a reboot), metrics exporter and an API service that can be extended in the future to implement storage pooling or cleanup hooks.
+* Several fixes and enhancements to the Node Disk Manager like automatically adding a reservation tag to devices, detecting filesystem changes and updating the block device CR (without the need for a reboot), metrics exporter and an API service that can be extended in the future to implement storage pooling or cleanup hooks.
 * [Dynamic NFS Provisioner](https://github.com/openebs/dynamic-nfs-provisioner) that allows users to launch a new NFS server on any RWO volume (called backend volume) and expose an RWX volume that saves the data to the backend volume.
 * Kubernetes Operator for automatically upgrading Jiva and CStor volumes that are driven by a Kubernetes Job
 * Kubernetes Operator for automatically migrating CStor Pools and Volumes from older pool schema and legacy (external storage based) provisioners to the new Pool Schema and CSI volumes respectively.